The Yeats Sisters

 - Promote the Yeats’ sisters and their family’s forty years of association with Churchtown & Dundrum, county Dublin, and

-- Reconnect the relevance of their pioneering achievements to a modern Ireland
+- Reconnect the relevance of their pioneering achievements to a modern Ireland, and encourage scholarly research.

 Advisory Group